Non-linear evolution in $f(R)$ gravity: perturbative modelling of the Chameleon mechanism

-In NC22, a multi-step hybrid Lagrangian-Eulerian scheme was employed to solve for the spherical collapse equations in $f(R)$ gravity.
+NC22 employed, a multi-step hybrid Lagrangian-Eulerian scheme to solve for the spherical collapse equations in $f(R)$ gravity.
 At each step, the Euler and continuity equations were solved in the Lagrangian frame by tracking shell positions.
 The algebraic equations for the two gravitational potentials $\Phi$ and $\Psi$ were re-cast in terms of the variables $\Phi_+ =(\Phi + \Psi)/2$ and $\chi = \Phi - \Psi$ as defined by \cite{pogosian_pattern_2008}.
 While $\Phi_+$ satisfies Poisson's equation, $\chi$ satisfies a non-linear equation ($\chi$ is proportional to the scalar field when mapped to quintessence models).
-However, if the Chameleon mechanism is ignored then the differential operator $\chi$ is linear and analytic solutions are possible.
-In this paper, we include the Chameleon mechanism by solving the non-linear equation for $\chi$ iteratively, albeit exploiting the analytic solution at each iteration.
-The iterative algorithm proposed is demonstrated on the spherical collapse model, but is a general framework that can be extended to 3D random initial conditions to be solved using Fourier transforms.
+However, if the Chameleon mechanism is ignored then the differential operator acting on $\chi$ is linear and analytic solutions are possible.
+In this paper, we include the Chameleon mechanism by solving the non-linear equation for $\chi$ perturbatively.
+The algorithm proposed is demonstrated on the spherical collapse model, but can be extended to 3D random initial conditions as well.